AckerlyXu/heima/articles/sql-database/sql-database-disaster-recovery-strategies-for-applications-with-elastic-pool.md

-<properties
+---
-   pageTitle="Designing Cloud Solutions for Disaster Recovery Using SQL Database Geo-Replication | Azure" description="Learn how to design your cloud solution for disaster recovery by choosing the right failover pattern." services="sql-database" documentationCenter="" authors="anosov1960" manager="jhubbard" editor="monicar"/>
+title: Designing Cloud Solutions for Disaster Recovery Using SQL Database Geo-Replication | Azure
+description: Learn how to design your cloud solution for disaster recovery by choosing the right failover pattern.

-<tags
-   ms.service="sql-database"
-   ms.date="07/16/2016"
-   wacn.date="05/23/2016"/>
+services: sql-database
+documentationCenter: ''
+authors: anosov1960
+manager: jhubbard
+editor: monicar

+ms.service: sql-database
+ms.date: 07/16/2016
+wacn.date: 05/23/2016
+---

 # Disaster recovery strategies for applications using SQL Database Elastic Pool

 Over the years we have learned that cloud services are not foolproof and catastrophic incidents can and will happen.
 SQL Database provides a number of capabilities to provide for the business continuity of your application when these incidents occur.
-[Elastic pools](/documentation/articles/sql-database-elastic-pool/) and standalone databases support the same kind of disaster recovery capabilities.
+[Elastic pools](./sql-database-elastic-pool.md) and standalone databases support the same kind of disaster recovery capabilities.
 This article describes several DR strategies for elastic pools that leverage these SQL Database business continuity features.

 For the purposes of this article we will use the canonical SaaS ISV application pattern: